webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 RTP is designed to be useful over lossy networks.
 This gives the receiver a way to detect when packets have been lost.

 #### Timestamp
 The sampling instant for this packet.
 This is not a global clock, but how much time has passed in the media stream.
-Several RTP packages can have the same timestamp if they for example are all part of the same video frame.
+Several RTP packets can have the same timestamp if they for example are all part of the same video frame.

 #### Synchronization Source (SSRC)
 An `SSRC` is the unique identifier for this stream.
 This allows you to run multiple streams of media over a single RTP stream.